More In This Category

 Both my law partner Mike and I are deeply in tune with death.
 I’ve lost two sons to different brain diseases, and Mike lost his niece to addiction.
 That personal experience gives us a leg up because our job is to explain to the jury how it feels when you’ve lost a loved one.
 We know that pain intimately, and that passion helps us connect in ways other lawyers might not.

 Oklahoma City, OK personal injury attorney Reggie Whitten tells the story of a memorable wrongful death case he handled.
-Discussing wine alone can be challenging, he noted.
-Anecdotally, he believed that his firm handles more wrongful death cases on the plaintiff’s side than any other firm in the state.
-He mentioned that numerous insurance companies have acknowledged this fact.
-One case involved an 18-year-old who tragically lost his life while driving home at midnight.
-This young man was a volunteer firefighter and familiar with the route.
-However, he inexplicably lost control, crashed into a tree, and passed away.
-The circumstances remained mysterious until his mother enlisted their services to investigate.
+He remarks that discussing wine alone is challenging, but he emphasizes that his firm handles more wrongful death cases on the plaintiff’s side than any other firm in the state—a fact acknowledged by numerous insurance companies.
+One case involves an 18-year-old volunteer firefighter driving home at midnight.
+Familiar with the route, he inexplicably loses control, crashes into a tree, and dies.
+The circumstances remain a mystery until his mother hires the firm to investigate.

-Upon delving into the case, they uncovered a powerline pole that had been downed in a storm, and someone had cut off a portion of it, leaving six feet of it in the roadway.
-The night of the accident, it had been raining, and the dark pavement obscured the danger.
-The investigation eventually revealed that a young man from the electric cooperative had cut the pole and left it in the road, unbeknownst to the accident victim.
-The right front wheel of the victim’s pickup truck struck the pole, causing the vehicle to rotate and collide with the tree.
+Through detailed investigation, they discover a powerline pole had been downed in a storm, and a portion—about six feet—was left in the roadway.
+On the night of the accident, rain and dark pavement obscure the hazard.
+Their inquiry reveals that a young employee of the electric cooperative had cut the pole and left it there, unaware of the potential danger.
+The victim’s pickup truck strikes the remaining segment of the pole, causing the vehicle to spin and collide with the tree.

-He expressed pride in their work, particularly their ability to empathize with clients who have lost loved ones.
-Both he and his law partner, Mike, had experienced personal losses — he had lost two sons to different brain diseases, while Mike’s niece had succumbed to addiction.
-These personal experiences provided them with a unique perspective and a deep understanding of the pain associated with losing a loved one.
-He believed this empathy gave them an advantage when conveying the emotional toll of such losses to a jury, setting them apart from other attorneys.
+He expresses pride in their work, particularly their ability to empathize with clients experiencing the loss of a loved one.
+Both he and his law partner, Mike, have endured personal tragedies—he has lost two sons to brain diseases, and Mike has lost a niece to addiction.
+These experiences give them a unique perspective and a deep understanding of grief, allowing them to communicate the emotional impact of loss effectively to juries and setting them apart from other attorneys.